mycpptutorial/helloworld-cmake/README.md

 Make sure **g++** installed.
 If not go to http://kabiliravi.com/index.php/software/programming/mycpptutorial/environment-setup/build-and-run-your-first-application-with-gcc/ for more help.

-Also make sure **make** command is intalled.
+Also make sure **make** command is installed.
 If not go to http://kabiliravi.com/index.php/software/programming/mycpptutorial/environment-setup/build-and-run-your-first-application-with-make/ for more help.

 Run following command to see if **cmake** is installed: